 |LDR Calibration||No||N/A||Calibration Menu||N/A|

 |Display Brightness||N/A||N/A||Display Menu||Same|

 |# Inputs||No||N/A||#Inputs Menu||N/A|

 |Version Info||No||Same||Version Menu||Same|

 The following table is a fairly comprehensive listing of the specifications of the V3 hardware.
-This table does not include details on the operation and control of ePot.V3; such information will be posted once it becomes available.
+A detailed description of the hardware including its operation & control can be found in in our online production documentation for the V3 controller.